Skip to content

 Signature Order

-The menu evolves, but recurring threads include a Safari-on-a-Plate dessert concept (small bites combining Japanese forms with African flavours, often featuring a koeksister or mochi), Cape Malay curry chawanmushi (silky Japanese egg custard infused with curry spice and seafood), and local kabeljou sashimi with ponzu and wild herbs.
-The bread course (often a steamed bun or roti with local butter) is a favourite.
-Karoo lamb gets a teriyaki glaze; Japanese pickles sit beside South African mains.
-Worth pairing with the sake selection or a bold Pinotage.
+The menu evolves, but a few dishes come back often.
+The Safari-on-a-Plate dessert mixes Japanese forms with African flavours, often with a koeksister or mochi.
+The Cape Malay curry chawanmushi is a silky Japanese egg custard with curry spice and seafood.
+The local kabeljou sashimi comes with ponzu and wild herbs.
+The bread course (usually a steamed bun or roti with local butter) is a favourite.
+Karoo lamb arrives with a teriyaki glaze.
+Japanese pickles sit next to South African mains.
+The sake list pairs well, or go for a bold Pinotage.

 FYN is widely regarded as one of the top restaurants in the world, and it’s easy to see why: bold, creative, and beautifully executed.
 Guest review